secureprivacy/veridaq-website/BLOG_ARCHITECTURE.md

 # Blog Architecture – Static-First Delivery

 The Veridaq blog now delivers a **single static experience** for every visitor and crawler.
 Each listing page and individual post is pre-rendered as HTML during the build, stored inside `public/`, and served directly by Netlify without any user-agent detection or client-side redirects.
-The React SPA remains available for application routes, but the blog itself operates entirely from static files.
+The React SPA remains available for application routes, but the blog itself operates entirely from static files and the SPA is explicitly bypassed for `/blog` URLs.

 ---